afollestad/material-dialogs/README.md

 If you make a call to `alwaysCallMultiChoiceCallback()`, the multi choice callback will be called every time the user selects an item.

+##### Coloring Check Boxes

+Like action buttons and many other elements of the Material dialog, you can customize the color of a dialog's check boxes.
+The `Builder` class contains a `widgetColor()`, `widgetColorRes()`, and `widgetColorAttr()` method.
+Their names and parameter annotations make them self explanatory.
+ Note that by default, check boxes will be colored with the color held in `colorAccent` (for AppCompat) or `android:colorAccent` (for the Material theme) in your Activity's theme.

+There's also a global theming attribute as shown in the Global Theming section of this README: `md_widget_color`.

 ---